 At this point, we know that bonus points events work and when to run them, but how do you actually do that?

-First, it’s important to remember that deciding to run an extra points event without objectives is like deciding to take a trip without a map or itinerary — you’ll have no direction.
+First, it’s important to remember that deciding to run an extra points event without objectives is like taking a trip without a map or itinerary—you’ll have no direction.
 Before you start planning, consider the goals you’d like to achieve.

 To help determine these goals, some helpful questions to ask yourself include: